andyfase/cfncli/README.md

 This feature make managing related cross-account and/or cross-region stacks much easier.
 See [VPC peering](samples/Advanced/VpcPeering/cfn-cli.yml) and [CodePipeline](https://github.com/Kotaimen/sample-python-sam-ci/blob/master/cfn-cli.sample400.yaml) for example.

-> Note: Take care of the order of deployment so eferenced stack is deployed first.
+> Note: Take care of the order of deployment so the referenced stack is deployed first.